samgabrail/kubernetes-secrets-akeyless/README.md

 kubectl apply -f my-secret.yaml
 ```

-With Kustomize, you can generate Secrets dynamically:
+With Kustomize, you can generate Secrets dynamically with a `kustomization.yaml` file:

 ```yaml
 secretGenerator: